C2H6-383/twill-croppa/README.md

 # twill-croppa
-Use Croppa as media rendering service in twill applications
+Use Croppa as media rendering service in Twill applications.